Easy Instant Pot BBQ Ribs

 how to make the easiest ribs in the instant pot

-- Coil the ribs on top of the metal trivet (to prevent burning and soggy ribs), seal and set the IP to 25 minutes
+- Pressure cook.
+Coil the ribs on top of the metal trivet as pictured above (to prevent burning and soggy ribs), seal and set the Instant Pot to 25 minutes on high pressure.
+Natural release to seal in all the juices, keeping the ribs ultra-tender.
+If the ribs are tough, cook for an additional 5 minutes.

-- Remove the ribs, brush on your favorite BBQ sauce and broil until perfectly caramelized
+- Broil.
+Remove the ribs from the Instant Pot, brush on your favorite BBQ sauce and broil on a sheet pan until sticky, caramelized and slightly crispy.

 what to serve with the sauciest bbq ribs